 Before applying, please ensure that you meet all the eligibility requirements, which are explained in the scheme notes.

 The appointment will be for five years in the first instance with the opportunity to renew the professorship for a further five years.

 The maximum amount of time that the Society expects the successful candidate to commit to the Professorship is 50%.
 Therefore, the Society will provide a contribution to the salary of the successful candidate on a pro-rata basis depending on the time committed to the Society.

-Applications will be assessed by a sub-committee of the Royal Society’s Council and a shortlist will be drawn up.
-The shortlisted applicants will be discussed at a meeting of the selection panel in October 2014.
-It is expected that applicants will be notified of the outcome of their application by email by the end of October 2014.
+Applications should be submitted through the Royal Society’s electronic grant application system (e-GAP).
+Applications will be assessed by a sub-committee of the Royal Society’s Council and a shortlist will be drawn up and discussed at a meeting of the selection panel.

 Further details about the award, including information on how to apply, can be found in the scheme notes (PDF).